atosorigin/PAMM_Skeleton/README.md

 - MongoDB (sample integration provided via Casbah)

 ##Installation Instructions

+**Note: Running the 'sbt' commands from behind the Atos Proxy may result in compilation errors, if sbt needs to download missing dependencies**

 ###Basic
 1. `git clone` <repo address>
 2. Browse to the directory root